digicatapult/inteli-api/README.md

 ## Testing

-Integration tests for `AUTH_TYPE: 'JWT'` use a preconfigured Auth0 test application and user to authenticate across multiple `dscp` services.
+Integration tests for `AUTH_TYPE: 'JWT'` use a preconfigured Auth0 test application and user to authenticate across multiple `Sequence (SQNC)` services.
 Follow the tutorial [here](https://auth0.com/docs/get-started/authentication-and-authorization-flow/call-your-api-using-resource-owner-password-flow) to create your own.

 Once a test application and user is created, running integration tests locally requires a `/test/test.env` file containing the following environment variables: